Sponsored content. Produced in partnership with Visit Napa Valley and Wine Spectator.

 Bouchon Bistro — Yountville

 Start with the room, because the room earns that.
 Thomas Keller handed the design job to Adam D. Tihany with a single directive: make it feel Parisian.
 Not the California version of Parisian.
-The actual thing—the kind of room that carries a faint memory of butter and old wood and maybe, if the light hits right, a Gauloise somebody smoked out back in 1973.
+The actual thing—the kind of room that carries a faint memory of butter and old wood and, if the light hits just so, the suggestion of a Gauloise from 1973 lingering in the air.

 What Tihany delivered: a French zinc bar, a mosaic floor almost too beautiful to step on, antique light fixtures that throw warm amber across every table.
 Covering an entire wall, a mural by the French artist Paulin Paris.
 It's a lot.
 It works.